MojosBeans100/CI-MS5-loveplants/README.md

 8. Select the payment_intent.payment_failed and payment_intent.succeeded as events to send
 <br>![Webhook](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1652524817/LovePlants/ReadMe/LovePlants/ReadMe/stripwebhooks_ezb1gq.jpg)
 9. Note the key created for this webhook
-10. In your local environment(env.py) and heroku, create environment variable STRIPE_WH_SECRET with the secret values
+10. In the local environment(env.py) and Heroku, create environment variable STRIPE_WH_SECRET with the secret values
 <code>os.environ.setdefault('STRIPE_WH_SECRET', 'YOUR_VALUE_GOES_HERE')</code>
 11. Test out the webhook and note the success/fail attempts for troubleshooting